matthmr/sd/README.md

 This contains the sources for the:

-- plain-text interpreter
-- bytecode interpreter
+- plain-text & bytecode interpreter
-- compiler
+- assembler & compiler
-- linker

 Besides the sources for the main `libsdlang.so` library for the entire language to function.